GoogleChromeLabs/sw-precache/README.md

 the entire request URL.
 As of v5.0.0, it only matches against the URL's [pathname](https://developer.mozilla.org/en-US/docs/Web/API/HTMLHyperlinkElementUtils/pathname).

 Note2: If you are using a CDN (e.g. Cloudflare), it's better to set the caching level as [Ignore Query String](https://support.cloudflare.com/hc/en-us/articles/200168256-What-are-Cloudflare-s-caching-levels-): Delivers the same resource to everyone independent of the query string.
-Otherwise, you would encounter a double fetch in the first load.
+Otherwise, you would encounter a "double fetch" in every first load after you modified files in `staticFileGlobs`.

 _Default_: not set